marijnh/Eloquent-JavaScript/18_http.md

 {{index "tab key", keyboard, "tabindex attribute", "a (HTML tag)"}}

-Browsers traditionally also allow the user to move the focus through the document by pressing the Tab key.
+Browsers traditionally also allow the user to move the focus through the document by pressing the [tab]{keyname} key.
 We can influence the order in which elements receive focus with the `tabindex` attribute.
 The following example document will let focus jump from the text input to the OK button, rather than going through the help link first: